oxalica/nil/README.md

-nil: Language server of Nix Expression Language
+nil: Language server for Nix Expression Language

 🚧 *This project is under development, but be happy to try it out!*